-Parents may be asked to give permission for their child to be referred to a specialist professional, e.g. Educational Psychologist.
+Parents may be asked to give permission for their child to be referred to a specialist professional, e.g. Educational Psychologist, Speech and Language therapist or school nurse.
 This will help the school and parents to understand a child's needs better and to support them more effectively.